Cashews

 -

-Strain and finish.
+Strain and rinse.

 Allergy information and storage: